Understanding Interstate Slave Trade & Kidnapping Documents

-What is a removal certificate?
+What is a Removal Certificate?

-Browse Removal Records Index
+Removal Records Index:

-A removal certificate is a document authorizing an enslaver to relocate (or "remove") an enslaved person out of the State of New Jersey.
+A removal certificate is a document authorizing an enslaver to relocate (or "remove") an enslaved person out of the state.
 A New Jersey law adopted in 1788 (and expanded in 1812), stipulated that an enslaved person had to give their consent before an enslaver could take them out of the state permanently.
-These rules applied when an enslaver's family planned to move to another state or when an enslaver wanted to sell a person across state lines.
-The procedure required the enslaver to bring the enslaved person before two judges, who were supposed to privately examine the enslaved person, asking whether he or she agreed to relocate to another state.
-In the case of a minor child, parental consent was required.
-If the judges were satisfied that the enslaved person gave their consent freely, the officials would issue a removal certificate authorizing the relocation.
+These rules applied when an enslaver's family planned to move to another state or when an enslaver wanted to sell a Black person across state lines.
+Most removal certificates document the movement of people to southern destinations as part of the interstate slave trade.

 Once the removal certificate was issued, the county clerk would transcribe a copy of the certificate by hand into a bound volume, next to records of manumissions (i.e. records of individuals who were freed from slavery).
 For this reason, early 19th-century removal certificates can be found in county records inside of bound volumes with titles such as "Book of Manumissions" or "Manumission of Slaves."

-Sample transcript of a removal certificate
+Sample Transcript of a Removal Certificate

 Phillis }